-On December 2, 2023, a criminal attack occurred at "Poderosa" mining site, where 9 workers from contractor companies providing security services were killed and another 10 workers from the same companies were seriously injured.
-Since 2022, the Company has suffered attacks of a similar nature, leading to the death of another 7 employees, the explosion of 10 high voltage towers and the destruction of infrastructure, machinery and equipment.
+On December 2, 2023, a criminal attack occurred at the Poderosa production unit, where 9 workers from contractor companies providing security services were killed and another 10 workers from the same companies were seriously injured.
+Since 2022, the Group has suffered attacks of a similar nature, leading to the death of another 7 employees, the explosion of 10 high voltage towers and the destruction of infrastructure, machinery and equipment.

-According to the Company's investigations, these attacks are the result of a deterioration of security conditions in the district of Pataz due to the growth of illegal mining and organized crime.
+According to the Group's investigations, these attacks are the result of a deterioration of security conditions in the district of Pataz due to the growth of illegal mining and organized crime.

-Despise these contingencies, the operations at "Poderosa" mining site continued to develop.
-Therefore, in 2023, there was no lower extraction tonnage or unused production capacity.
-These events led to higher expenses to reinforce security at the mining site (note 29).
+Despise these contingencies, the operations at Poderosa production unit continued to develop.
+Therefore, in 2024 and 2023, there was no lower extraction tonnage or unused production capacity.
+These events led to higher expenses to reinforce security at the production unit (note 29).